zezba9000/MSI-Claw-Gamepad-Mode/README.md

 * Install CachyOS (see below) [recomended]
 * Run "sudo ./install.sh" on a CachyOS install
 * Restart computer
-* Gamepade mode should now be working in Steam games, Chrome browser, CachyOS or Ubuntu like distros etc.<br>
+* Gamepade mode should now be working in Steam games, Chrome browser, CachyOS or Ubuntu like distros etc.

 # Important notes
-* Install script is tested on CachyOS and will try to install everything needed<br>
+* Install script is tested on CachyOS and will try to install everything needed
-* Install script also adds a fix to make WiFi work again after sleep<br>
+* Install script also adds a fix to make WiFi work again after sleep
-* Install script will install InputPlumber which is needed for menu buttons<br>
+* Install script will install InputPlumber which is needed for menu buttons
-* CachyOS is probably the best option atm.<br>
+* CachyOS is probably the best option atm.
 * NOTE: You may want to install a virtual/touch keyboard for desktop & enable it in KDE: "sudo pacman -S maliit-keyboard"
 * For other Arch distros there is also this DKMS driver option as well but less tested: https://aur.archlinux.org/packages/hid-msi-claw-dkms-git